BeaconsAI/machine-learning-blog-posts/README.md

 # Machine Learning Blog Posts

-This repo links to a curated list of ML and AI blog posts about different topics.
+Links to blog posts about different topics in ML and AI.

 Contributions are welcome, just submit a pull request:
 * Blog posts only!